 Additionally, we also maintain a portion of our laboratories, research and manufacturing facilities in leased premises at CSMC in Los Angeles, California.
 Currently, in the area of our leased premises at CSMC where we manufacture CAP-1002 and may potentially manufacture our exosome technologies, we believe that we follow good manufacturing practices sufficient for an investigational stage product.
 Capricor has been manufacturing CAP-1002 in this facility for our current and previous studies including the HOPE-3 trial, although we are planning to potentially use (and, as discussed further below, we may be required by the FDA to use) product manufactured from our San Diego facility to support the ongoing HOPE-3 trial.
 Our plans to use the CSMC facility for future trials could change if we fail to meet the specifications necessary to produce our product in a qualified manner.
 Currently, we also intend to utilize our premises at CSMC to develop and manufacture our exosomes technologies, if necessary.
 Currently, our CSMC Facilities Lease is scheduled to expire on July 31, 2024.
-There can be no assurance that the Facilities Lease for the manufacturing space will be continued beyond July 31, 2024.
 At this time, we are considering the possible extension of our current Facilities Lease.